 In 1909, Samuel was named in E. Clayton Wyand's book A Brief History of the Andrew Putman (Buttman, Putnam), Christian Wyandt (Weyandt, Weygandt, Voint, Wyand) and Adam Snyder (Schneider) Families of Washingon County, Maryland, in a quote from a letter written by William H. Welfley of Somerset.

-Daughter Harriet Weyand (1847-1935) was born the day after Christmas 1847 in Somerset County.
-She migrated to Iowa as a young woman, where she became the second wife of widower and Civil War veteran Simon Shaulis (March 31, 1844-1931), son of Emanuel Adam and Julia Ann (Harsh) Shaulis, sometimes misspelled "Shauley."
+Daughter Harriet "Hattie" Weyand (1847-1935) was born the day after Christmas 1847 in Somerset County.
+She migrated to Iowa with her parents in 1883, at age 36, where she became the second wife of widower and Civil War veteran Simon Shaulis (March 31, 1844-1931), son of Emanuel Adam and Julia Ann (Harsh) Shaulis, sometimes misspelled "Shauley."

 Simon also a native of Somerset County and had been baptized in infancy on April 26, 1844 in Christ's Lutheran Church of the Somerset pastorate.
 In adulthood, he stood 5 feet, 8½ inches tall, and weighed 160 lbs., with a fair complexion, blue eyes and brown hair.
 He and his first wife, Louisa Brant ( ? -Aug.
 25, 1877), had resided on a farm in Black Hawk County, where she died on Aug.
 25, 1877 after a dozen years of marriage.
 Thus he brought these known offspring to the union with our Hattie -- James "Monroe" Shaulis, Ellen B. Peverill, Henry E. Shaulis, Clara M. Peverill and Emma M.A.
 Shaulis.
 Harriet and Simon were joined in marriage in Waterloo County on Sept.
 8, 1878 by the hand of Rev. J.R.
 Berry.
 The news was sent back home to Somerset County and thence into the "Married" column of the Somerset Herald.